• Skip to main content

 Operating Profit: Definition, Formula and Use

-Last Modified on September 1, 2022 by CA Bigyan Kumar Mishra
+Last updated on December 20, 2023 by CA Bigyan Kumar Mishra

-Profit is vital for monitoring a company’s performance as it represents positive net cash flow to the business.
 In business, profits, earnings and incomes are used interchangeably.
 It’s the amount that is left over after accounting all the expenses against revenue.
 We have different types of profits calculated based on how expenses are incurred by the company.
-One of such profit measures is operating profit.
+One of such measures is operating profit.

 Operating profit is what is left over when you deduct a company’s operating costs, the cost of goods sold and other day to day expenses from total revenue.
 It’s the total earnings from a company’s primary or core business.

-Operating Profit Formula
+How to calculate Operating Profit – Formula

-Operating income/profit = Revenue – cost of goods sold – operating costs – depreciation and amortisation
+Operating income / profit = Revenue – cost of goods sold – operating costs – depreciation and amortisation

 If the result is negative, then it’s referred to as operating loss.